Spocz/Quadratic-Solver/README.md

 Hi there!
-If you're using this then you're probably lazy as hell that you can't do quadratics
+If you're using this then enjoy